What You Need to Know

-About 67,000 of Milwaukee County residents remain uninsured in 2019, and most are eligible for Medicaid (BadgerCare), or subsidies in the health insurance Marketplace.
+About 67,000 of Milwaukee County residents remain uninsured and most are eligible for Medicaid (BadgerCare), or subsidies in the health insurance Marketplace.
 Members of the Milwaukee Enrollment Network (MKEN) are working together to facilitate consumer outreach and education, and provide enrollment assistance to residents in our community.

 MKEN is a consortium of nearly 100 organizations supporting the enrollment, and re-enrollment of eligible individuals in public or private insurance with a focus on low-income, vulnerable populations.
 It is co-convened by the Milwaukee Health Care Partnership and Covering Wisconsin.

 - Build the capacity and capability of the enrollment assister workforce and infrastructure

 - Facilitate consumer an mobilizer education and health insurance literacy